rheeger/spark-stacker/packages/shared/docs/checklists/phase4-monitoring-control-interface.md

 - ✅ Set up internal networking between containers
 - 🔲 Configure optional external access via reverse proxy with TLS

-## Security Implementation

-- 🔲 Implement authentication & access control
-  - 🔲 Secure authentication for all components
-  - 🔲 Role-based access control for dashboards and controls
-  - 🔲 API token-based authentication for programmatic access
-- 🔲 Configure data protection
-  - 🔲 Encryption of sensitive data in transit and at rest
-  - 🔲 Secure storage of API keys and credentials
-  - 🔲 Data retention policies and cleanup
-- 🔲 Set up network security
-  - 🔲 Firewall rules to restrict access
-  - 🔲 TLS for all external connections
-  - 🔲 Internal network isolation where possible
-- 🔲 Implement vulnerability management
-  - 🔲 Regular updates of all components
-  - 🔲 Security scanning of container images
-  - 🔲 Dependency auditing and updates

 ## Progress Tracking